saltjsx/quickbuck-alpha/README.md

 **Stop rebuilding the same foundation over and over.** RSK eliminates months of integration work by providing a complete, production-ready SaaS template with authentication, AI chat, and real-time data working seamlessly out of the box.

 Built with ❤️ using React Router v7, Convex, Clerk, and OpenAI.
+**Optimized for scale** 🚀 | 92% bandwidth reduction achieved ⚡